 The Act uses a risk-based framework with the strictest requirements applying to high-risk AI systems, while limited-risk systems are subject to lighter transparency obligations.
 Minimal-risk systems remain largely unregulated.

-The European Union has created a dedicated site for their AI Act which covers compliance information, resources and a high-level summary.
+The European Union has created a dedicated site for their AI Act which covers compliance information, resources and an in-depth summary.

 The United States